Computation and the edge of chaos

 Figure 1

-I did not create an edge-of-chaos notebook for a while because I could not face the task of sifting through the woo-woo silt to find the gold.
-There is some gold, though, and also some iron pyrites which are still nice to look at, and some fun ideas, and also a wacky story of cranks, mavericks, Nobel prizes, and hype which is interesting in its own right.
+I hadn’t made an edge-of-chaos notebook for a while because I couldn’t face sifting through the woo-woo silt to find the gold.
+There’s some gold, though — and some iron pyrite that’s still nice to look at, some fun ideas, and a wacky story of cranks, mavericks, Nobel prizes and hype that’s interesting in its own right.

 1 History